localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 └──────────────┴─────────────────┘
 {{< / command >}}

-You can inspect the contents of a Cloud Pod using the `inspect` command:
+You can also inspect the contents of a Cloud Pod using the `inspect` command:

 {{< command >}}
 $ localstack pod inspect reproducible-ml